 Due to the above-mentioned changes over time it is important to monitor the geothermal fields, bearing in mind that most changes are very slow and thus the accuracy of measurements needs to be very good but the frequency of measurements can in many cases be reduced from the current practice.
-Annual down-hole measurements and chemical sampling from each well is sufficient in many cases, but more frequent monitoring of drawdown by logging or by continuous means is very desirable.
-Regular recording of flow and wellhead for each well is a vital part of daily field operation.
+Annual down-hole measurements and chemical sampling from each well is sufficient in many cases, but more frequent monitoring of drawdown by logging or by continuous means is very desirable, e.g. in observation wells.
+Continuous recording of flow and wellhead pressure for each well is a vital part of field monitoring and this is backed up by intermittent manual measurements.